eloisetaylor5693/hbk-weather-alerts-tech-test/README.md

 - Using ServerSide Rendering so the api call and mapping happens in the server layer
 - Using React Table to quickly build the sorting and filtering functionality.
 There's a lot of state to keep track of, and so this library saved a lot of time and potential bugs
 - I didn't think all fields should be filterable or sortable eg the instruction field is very wordy, so can't see the value in being able to sort by it
-- I used a model with fewer fields for the listing page because there's lots of results, and used a bigger model for the details page since you want to see more details about an alert
+- I used a lighter model on the listing page because less data is needed for rendering, and there's lots of results.
+- I used a bigger model for the details page since this is where you want to see more details about an alert.
-- I filtered out only actual alerts on the NWS API, my assumption is that the users of this site only want to see real alerts and not tests
+- I filtered the NWS alerts API to only include actual alerts.
+My assumption is that the users of this site only want to see real alerts and not tests

 ## If I had more time...

 - I would spend more time styling the components to make them look more visually appealing
 - I would split the pages into their own components
 - Added unit testing.
-For timeesake I decided to prioritise the table functioanlity.
+For time's sake I decided to prioritise the table functionality.
 In my day-to-day work I almost always add or extend unit tests
 - Added a CI pipeline to verify the quality of the code and whether it builds
 - I would remove some more fields from the `BasicWeatherAlert` that aren't being used